|

 U-TRIM INSTALLATION

-Stiff fixing by means of adhesive or putty is to be avoided.
+or putty is to be avoided.
 Contact your distributor for recommended sealants.

-Exposed top and bottom ends of a sheet must always be sealed by means of the proper polycarbonate "U" profiles or an adhesive aluminum tape to prevent dust and dirt penetrating inside the ribs.
+sheet must always be sealed by means of the proper polycarbonate "U" profiles or

 EXAMPLES